 This survey is designed to assess perceptions and behaviors related to a wide range of issues regarding sexual harassment and violence that impact Tulane students.
 With data about our students’ experiences, as well as our community’s perceptions and knowledge around these issues, we can better inform our efforts to end sexual harassment and violence at Tulane University.

-Specifically, the Sexual Misconduct Climate Survey Working Group has identified the following areas as priorities for evaluation:
+Specifically, the following areas are priorities for evaluation:

 Absolutely!
 As the question above explains, this survey is about more than just victimization rates.
 We want to hear from every single student as sexual harassment and violence impacts us all.

-Every full-time undergraduate, graduate, and professional student will receive a link to the survey in their email on Monday, January 29 (please check your spam folder if you do not see it in your inbox).
-This link is also available on the main page of this website.
-This link is only active between January 30 and February 19.
+Every student will receive a link to the survey in their email on Friday, January 28 (please check your spam folder if you do not see it in your inbox).
+Students can also click here to access the survey.
+This link is only active between January 28 and February 20.

-If you have not completed the survey, you will receive two additional reminder emails on Sunday, February 5 and Sunday, February 12.
-You can expect to see additional encouragement to take the survey on social media around campus as well.
+If you have not completed the survey, you will receive two additional reminder emails.
+You can expect to see additional encouragement to take the survey on social media and around campus as well.

 Yes: completely confidential.